Economic Freedom Fighters: Student wing

 The Economic Freedom Fighters Students Command (EFFSC) was the party's student wing, founded on 16 June 2015.
-It campaigns for free education, universal access to education and the elimination of registration fees, It was officially disbanded in February 2025 and replaced with a newly formed youth command following a resolution passed at the party's elective conference in December 2024.
+It campaigned for free education, universal access to education and the elimination of registration fees, It disbanded in February 2025 and was replaced by a newly formed youth command following a resolution passed at the party's elective conference in December 2024.